-We are all anxiously awaiting the opening of this new immersive restaurant in EPCOT.
-Space 220 will be housed next to Mission: Space in the former Future World section of EPCOT.
-As we wait for the doors to open, we have to ask, what will be vegan at Space 220?
-We now have an answer as menus have been released.
+Space 220 immersive restaurant is housed next to Mission: Space in the former Future World section of EPCOT.
+As we waited for the doors to open, we asked ourselves, what will be vegan at Space 220?
+We now have an answer as Space 220 has been open since September 20!

 Guests receive a physical boarding pass to ride the Space Elevator.

 The “Stellar-vator” gives you fun views of EPCOT as you rise the 220 miles to the restaurant.
 The sky does change from day to night too depending on when you dine.